 It’s ok to worry about these basic things from time to time and to take care of them, as they play an important role in our daily living.

 The problem appears when many people find it hard to get through the day without feelings of worry.
 Some people describe their situation as a constant personal struggle:

 I worry all the time about everything.
 Even though there are no signs of problems, I just feel very sad.
 I can’t concentrate at my work and have a hard time falling asleep at night.
 I also feel angry at some people in my family all the time.

-When constant worry dominates our attention it can lead to anxiety, depression, suicidal thoughts, and can turn someone’s life into a nightmare.
+When constant worry dominates our attention, it can lead to anxiety, depression, and suicidal thoughts, and can turn someone’s life into a nightmare.
 It becomes harder and harder to simply work, enjoy life and relax.
 Unrelenting anxiety and fear can drain emotional and physical energy in a debilitating manner.

 Here are some symptoms that anxious thoughts can lead to:

 - Inability to sleep (insomnia) or interrupted sleep.